FragLand/minestat/docs/README.md

 You can use these classes/modules in a monitoring script to poll multiple Minecraft servers or to let visitors see the status of your server from their browser.
 MineStat has been ported to multiple languages for use with ASP.NET, FastCGI, mod_perl, mod_php, mod_python, Node.js, Rails, Tomcat, and more.

+If you are planning to host MineStat on a shared webhost, make sure that the provider allows outbound sockets.

 ### C# example
 ```cs
 using System;